mj1911/qss-editor/README.md

 ## Download:

-It is hoped that this be included in an upcoming Flex GUI release.
+It is hoped that this be included in an upcoming Flex GUI release (then development will be handled there.)
 Downloads will not be provided here.